$f(Q,L_m)$ gravity, and its cosmological implications: Abstract

 \section{Abstract}

-In the present work, we extend the $f(Q)$ symmetric teleparallel gravity by introducing an arbitrary coupling between the non-metricity $Q$ and matter Lagrangian $L_m$ in the Lagrangian density $f$ of the theory, which thus leads to the $f\left(Q,L_m\right)$ theory.
-This generalisation encompasses Coincident General Relativity (CGR), and the Symmetric Teleparallel Equivalent to GR (STEGR).
-Using the metric formalism, we derive the field equation of the theory, which generalizes the field equations of $f(Q)$ gravity.
-From the study of the covariant divergence of the field equations, it follows that the presence of the geometry-matter coupling leads to the non-conservation of the matter energy-momentum tensor.
-The cosmological implications of the theory are investigated in the case of a flat, homogeneous, and isotropic Friedmann-Lemaitre-Robertson-Walker geometry.
-As a first step in this direction, we obtain the modified Friedmann equations for the $f(Q,L_m)$ gravity in a general form.
-Specific cosmological models are investigated for several choices of $f(Q,L_m)$, including $f(Q,L_m)=-\alpha Q + 2L_m + \beta$, and $f(Q,L_m)=- \alpha Q + (2L_m)^2 + \beta$, respectively.
-Comparative analyses with the standard $\Lambda$ CDM paradigm are carried out, and the observational implications of the models are investigated in detail. \\\\\textbf{Keywords: }$f(Q,L_m)$ gravity, cosmology, observational constraints, dark energy
+Symmetric teleparallel gravity and its $f(Q)$ extensions have emerged as promising alternatives to General Relativity (GR), yet the role of explicit geometry–matter couplings remains largely unexplored.
+In this work, we address this gap by proposing a generalized $f(Q,\mathcal{L}_m)$ theory, where the gravitational Lagrangian density depends on both the non-metricity scalar $Q$ and the matter Lagrangian $\mathcal{L}_m$.
+This formulation naturally includes Coincident GR and the Symmetric Teleparallel Equivalent of GR as special cases.
+Working in the metric formalism, we derive the corresponding field equations, which generalize those of the standard $f(Q)$ gravity, and obtain the modified Klein–Gordon equation for scenarios involving scalar fields.
+The cosmological implications of the theory are explored in the context of the Friedmann–Lemaître–Robertson–Walker (FLRW) universe.
+As a first step, we obtain the modified Friedmann equations for $f(Q,\mathcal{L}_m)$ gravity in full generality.
+We then investigate specific cosmological models arising from both linear and non-linear choices of $f(Q,\mathcal{L}_m)$, performing detailed comparisons with the standard $\Lambda$CDM scenario and examining their observational consequences.\\ \textbf{Keywords: }{$f(Q,\mathcal{L}_m)$ gravity, cosmology, modified Klein-Gordon equation, observational constraints, dark energy}